 - 1) There is no difference between book keeping and accounting, both are same. - 2) Management Accounting covers the preparation and interpretation of financial statements and communication to the users of accounts. - 3) Financial accounting is concerned with internal reporting to managers of business unit. - 4) Customers of business should not be considered as users of accounts prepared by business.
-They are not interested to know performance of the business - 5) Summarizing is the basic function of accounting.
-All business transactions of a financial characters evidenced by some documents such as sales bill, pass book, salary slip etc. are recorded in the books of account. - 6) Balance sheet shows the position of the business on the day of its preparation and not on the future date. - 7) Objectives of book-keeping are complete recording of transactions & ascertainment of financial effect on the business. - 8) Accounting can be viewed as information system which has its input, processing methods & output. - 9) Accounting involves communication.
+They are not interested to know performance of the business (Jan 2025) - 5) Summarizing is the basic function of accounting.
+All business transactions of a financial characters evidenced by some documents such as sales bill, pass book, salary slip etc. are recorded in the books of account. - 6) Balance sheet shows the position of the business on the day of its preparation and not on the future date. - 7) Objectives of book-keeping are complete recording of transactions & ascertainment of financial effect on the business. - 8) Accounting can be viewed as information system which has its input, processing methods & output. - 9) Accounting involves communication. - 10) Book keeping and accounting are not synonymous terms, they are different from each other.
+(Jan 2025)

-- 1) False: Book-keeping and accounting are different from each other.
+- False: Book-keeping and accounting are different from each other.
 Accounting is a broad subject.
 It calls for a greater understanding of records obtained from book-keeping and an ability to analyse and interpret the information provided by book-keeping records.
 Book-keeping is the recording phase while accounting is concerned with the summarizing phase of an accounting system. - 2) False: Financial accounting covers the preparation and interpretation of financial statements and communication to the users of accounts. - 3) False: Management accounting is concerned with internal reporting to managers of a business unit. - 4) False: Customers are also concerned with the stability and profitability of the enterprise because their functioning is more or less dependent on the supply of goods - 5) False: Recording is the basic function of accounting.
-Summarising is concerned with the preparation and presentation of the classified data in a manner useful to the internal as well as the external users of financial statements. - 6) True: Balance Sheet is a statement of financial position of an enterprise at a given date. - 7) True: Book-keeping is concerned with complete recording and combined effect of transactions made during the accounting period. - 8) True: Accounting is a processing system whose input is financial transaction and output is financial statement communicating various information to various interested groups. - 9) True: Accounting starts only when there is a communication of business transactions to the accounting department.
-It also communicates the results obtained from arranging of data to interested parties like investors, creditors, employees etc.
+Summarising is concerned with the preparation and presentation of the classified data in a manner useful to the internal as well as the external users of financial statements. - 6) True: Balance Sheet is a statement of financial position of an enterprise at a given date. - 7) True: Book-keeping is concerned with complete recording and combined effect of transactions made during the accounting period.

+- 8) True: Accounting is a processing system whose input is financial transaction and output is financial statement communicating various information to various interested groups. - 9) True: Accounting starts only when there is a communication of business transactions to the accounting department.
+It also communicates the results obtained from arranging of data to interested parties like investors, creditors, employees etc. - 10) True: Book-keeping and accounting are different from each other.
+Book-keeping is the recording phase while accounting is concerned with summarizing phase of an accounting system.
+Book keeping provides necessary data for accounting and accounting starts where book keeping ends.